 Now.
 The best way to deal with ill-fitting shoes is never to buy them to begin with.
 But there are many reasons why they might sneak into our wardrobes: They feel fine at the store, they feel fine for the first few wearings, they change shape slightly after the first few wearings, our feet swell, they were gifts, they were shot-in-the-dark eBay purchases.
 (That last one applies to my Faryl Robin Suzus, pictured above.)
 So, should you find yourself with a pinchy, wobbly, or otherwise ill-fitting pair, here are some of the most common solutions:

 Stretch them: I learned from Audi that most shoes that feel a bit too snug can be stretched.
 I own the same kit of tools that she recommends – the Foot Fitter Pro and stretching spray – and have had some success adjusting my own shoes.
-I’d say the best thing about this method is that many shoe stretching kits, including the Foot Fitter Pro, include attachments that allow you to stretch shoes to accomodate sore spots, bunions, and corns.
+I’d say the best thing about this method is that many shoe stretching kits, including the Foot Fitter Pro, include attachments that allow you to stretch shoes to accommodate sore spots, bunions, and corns.

 Have them stretched: If you’d rather leave it to the pros due to delicacy, impatience, or just wanting the job done right, you can take your shoes to the cobbler for stretching.
 It’ll set you back $10 to $15 per pair, and generally takes about a week.
 I’ve also had some success with this method, though I’ll admit that neither struck me as 100% effective.